-Tradition, thick and thin
+Tradition, thin and thick

-As they begin their roles as acolytes and altar servers, our vicar has found some children-sized “cassocks’ (the typically black robe worn by priests) and “surplices” (the white over-shirt) for my kids to try on.
+As they begin their roles as acolytes and altar servers, our vicar has found some children-sized “cassocks” (the typically black robe worn by priests) and “surplices” (the white over-shirt) for my kids to try on.
 My daughter is especially pleased: she looks at herself in the mirror, laughs, and claps her hands.
 Even my son, not given to dressing up, more of a concrete thinker, finds being an acolyte “fun”.

 Should tradition be fun?

-Dressing up in special clothes is a striking symbolic gesture.
-It might mean that we are taking off our usual, everyday selves - our Minecraft T-shirts and butterfly dresses - and entering into a different, special role, time, and space.
+Dressing up in special clothes is a striking symbolic act.
+It might mean that we are taking off our everyday selves - our Minecraft T-shirts and butterfly dresses - and entering into a different, special role, time, and space.
 As altar server, deacon, priest, or even bishop, we now serve something bigger than the individual me.

 I’m very happy to somehow straddle the two traditions.
 I’ve not given up my Anglicanism, I’m still an Anglican, but I, as you quite rightly say, call myself a Quanglican, which is somehow straddling those two rather important traditions.
 (1)

 But why have labels at all?
 Why can't we just be [insert your name here] in search of freedom, love, and truth?
-This is the modern liberal critique of tradition, which is still attractive in many ways, although it is somewhat dated now, too.
+This is the modern liberal critique of tradition, which is still attractive in many ways, although is somewhat dated now.
 Not only does it underplay the extent to which we are all ‘embedded’ (in various families, conversations, and languages), it also fails to grasp what is often most missing and longed for in the ‘post-modern’ psyche.

-As much as we bristle against giving up our autonomy (and rightly so), contemporary Westerners, it has often been said, hunger for roots, ‘spiritual experience’, humility, embodied practice, and a layered foundation that connects past, present, and future.
-Practising spirituality on your own gets lonely.
-Drifting from place to place, or church to church, we don’t encounter (and integrate) our ‘shadow’ and develop greater depth.
+As much as we bristle against giving up our autonomy (and rightly so), modern liberals (such as myself) also hunger for roots, bodies, elements, and to be part of something bigger than just ‘the moment’.
+Practising spirituality on your own gets lonely, and can even risk your health.
+Drifting from church to church, we avoid our ‘shadow’.
 Our hearts need other hearts to warm up with.
-We need an encounter with the other to more fully meet and become Christ.
+Christ is encountered with the other, as much as within.
 Our freedom and spontaneity are made possible by history and form.
-With the support and belonging of tradition, paradoxically, we can feel more free to open up, feel vulnerable, and let go.

 Doesn’t everyone who is enlightened have something to offer?
 (2)